GregTroar/DXHunter/README.md

-# DXHunter
+# FlexDXCluster

-**DXHunter is a DX cluster client built for one purpose: helping you chase new DXCC entities, new bands, new modes and new slots.**
+**FlexDXCluster is a DX cluster client built for one purpose: helping you chase new DXCC entities, new bands, new modes and new slots.**

 Every spot arriving from the cluster is cross-referenced against your logbook (**Log4OM** or **Ham Radio Deluxe**) and classified — New DXCC, New Band, New Mode, New Slot, or Already Worked.
 Interesting spots are pushed directly to your **FlexRadio panadapter** so you can tune with a single click.
 FT8/FT4 decodes are enriched the same way in real time.